h3nnn4n/neo-personal-website/website/content/posts/modern_filesystems.md

 present in only one disk.
 The final 1.3 terabytes took another 8 hours.
 Since this was my first time replacing a disk, I decided to run a rebalance afterwards to ensure data was properly replicated.
 This is also a good opportunity to go back to `raid1c4` for metadata.

-delete took 14 hours and only went over 1.4tb out of 2.7

-TODO: When it finishes running, complete the writting here.

-Topics:
-- explain new pc with a bunch of old disks
-    - Wanted to use them as a single disk
-    - lvm could do it, but couldnt tolerate disk failures
-    - Investigated zfs, btrfs and bcachefs
-- How setup worked
-    - How to make it
-- Main pc and backup computer
-- Pool getting full and adding a new disk
-- Installing windows and losing one disk
-    - Me or windows nuked one of the disks with an efi partition
-    - Recovery process
-        - `btrfs balance start -v -mconvert=raid1c3,soft /mnt/disk_pool`
-        - `btrfs device delete missing /mnt/disk_pool`
+This rebalancing process took 21 minutes, which tells me that it didn't do much, so I guess it wasn't really necessary.

+# Conclusion?

+Overall, using `btrfs` has been a positive experience.
+It allowed me to give new life to my random collection of storage devices, while making it more "ergonomic" by being able to use all the devices as if it were one.
+Encryption adds a layer of security in case my computer gets stolen or something.
+The `raid1` setup with the checksums adds an extra layer of resiliency for the system.
+Compression improves data density and throughput, but putting more load on the cpu and reducing the load on the disk bandwidth, which in this setup is much more limited.
+In less than a month I had two situations where `btrfs` really helped me, one when the pool got full, and another when I nuked one of the disks and lost all of the data there.